 Cherrie Mansfield | bold, expressive artwork

-Next month I celebrate a milestone birthday.
-From a very early age, creativity and colour have been an important part of my life, so to mark the occasion I’m giving you the chance to purchase some of my bold, expressive artwork at a significantly discounted price.
-What’s more I will share half the proceeds from every painting sold between two fantastic organisations who are supporting hungry people here in Worcester and hidden homeworkers in Southern Asia.
-You can find out more about them and their work below.
+In December I celebrated a milestone birthday.
+From a very early age, creativity and colour have been an important part of my life, so to mark the occasion I selected 50 pieces of my bold, expressive artwork and offered them at significantly discounted prices.
+What’s more, I committed to sharing half of the proceeds from every painting sold between Worcester Foodbank, who support hungry people in the city where I live, and Traidcraft Exchange's Hidden Homeworkers project in Southern Asia.
+To date my '50 for 50' birthday fundraiser has raised over £850 for these charities.

 Photo: Traidcraft Exchange/Syed Shoaib Hosen

 For many women in India, Pakistan and Nepal, trying to earn a living while raising children, working at home at the bottom end of the garment supply chain is the only realistic option.
 Often their children help with the work, sometimes instead of going to school.

 Typically the work is labour-intensive and poorly paid, despite many of the women being creative and skilled artisans in techniques like embroidery and decorative stitching.
 Homeworkers often only get work at very short notice, for example when factories have too many orders for the factory workers to do by themselves.
 They have no workers’ rights or security.